Course Start Date

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-The course will run 2 days a week for 18 weeks.
+The course will run for 2 years.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - LinkedIn Learning (formerly Lynda.com)